 Most bankruptcies in the US are fairly simple Chapter 7 filings made by people with minimal assets.
 The filers are typically people in the low to middle-income brackets.
 Upsolve is designed to make these filings easier and cheaper, and it seems to achieve that goal very well.
 The site contains a wealth of information about personal finance and the bankruptcy process, and if you’re considering bankruptcy or you’re under severe debt stress it is well worth a visit.

 We usually rate financial products by comparing them with other competing products.
 Upsolve has no direct competitors and is not a for-profit company, so this is not possible.

 Here’s an explanation of the rating criteria that we used in this case.

-Upsolve can’t make bankruptcy free: you’ll still have to pay the court fees, though Upsolve will help you apply for a fee waiver if you don’t have the capacity.
-Upsolve itself is completely free to use, and you can’t get cheaper than that!.
+Upsolve can’t make filing for bankruptcy free: you’ll still have to pay the court fees, though Upsolve will help you apply for a fee waiver if you don’t have the capacity.
+Upsolve itself is completely free to use, and you can’t get cheaper than that!

 Upsolve is extremely effective at what it does, but it doesn’t do everything.
 It won’t help you file for Chapter 13 bankruptcy, and some complex Chapter 7 bankruptcies may require legal assistance.

 Upsolve is designed to make bankruptcy accessible to people who would otherwise be priced out of the legal process.
 Because of that, it focuses on the relatively simple Chapter 7 bankruptcies that are most common among low to middle-income filers.